 M&Ms Ingredient List

 Milk Chocolate (Sugar, Chocolate, Skim Milk, Cocoa Butter, Lactose, Milkfat, Soy Lecithin, Salt, Artificial Flavors), Sugar, Cornstarch, less than 1% - Corn Syrup, Dextrin, Coloring (Includes Blue 1 Lake, Red 40 Lake, Yellow 6, Yellow 5, Red 40, Blue 1, Blue 2 Lake, Yellow 6 Lake, Yellow 5 Lake, Blue 2), Gum Acacia.

-Health Consequences & Artificial Food Coloring
+Health Consequences of Artificial Food Coloring

 In recent years, Nestle, the makers of Smarties, pulled all artificial coloring out of the confectionary products sold in the UK (and in my experience, Ireland, too).
 Why?
 Consumer concerns about health consequences.

 Seems logical enough.
 If an ingredient, particularly an ingredient in a product marketed to children, contains ingredients that can cause harm, it should be removed.
 It’s no secret that people, young and old, are sensitive to artificial dyes in food here in the US, too.
 Despite studies that have shown the consequences of regularly food dye ingestion, the FDA has yet to put the breaks on the steady flow of candy made with these ingredients – most marketing to children.

 Here’s a quick breakdown of problems associated with artificial food coloring from Dr. Joseph Mercola: